Andrew-Koulogeorge/Andrew-Koulogeorge.github.io/academics/schoolstuff.md

 **CMU 10714: Deep Learning Systems**

  See [here](https://github.com/Andrew-Koulogeorge/Needle).
-Very useful material to understand for any Deep Learning Researcher or Practioner.
+Very useful material to understand for any DL researcher or practioner.

 **Stanford CS234: Reinforcement Learning**

 Completed projects from Stanford Reinforcement Learning [CS234](https://web.stanford.edu/class/cs234/) by watching online lectures and reading the free Sutton & Barto textbook.
 My code and theoretical analysis can be found [here](https://github.com/Andrew-Koulogeorge/CS234-Reinforcement-Learning).
+My motivation for studying this was that RL is used a lot in sota LLM post training and I wanted to at least know the basics